 Over the years Paquimé grew into a massive complex with structures up to six and seven stories high with multiple Great Houses in the surrounding countryside.
-Today, the site is a UNESCO World Heritage Site.
+However, most of the major complexes and great houses were abandoned by about 1450.
+Archaeologists have asked among local nomadic tribes to learn what happened and the clearest story they got was the people of Paquimé lost a war and everyone abandoned the area, migrating into and over the mountains to the west.
+Today, the site of Paquimé is a UNESCO World Heritage Site.

 Mata Ortiz is a small settlement inside the bounds of the Casas Grandes municipality very near the site of Paquimé.
 The fortunes of the town have gone up and down over the years with a real economic slump happening after the local railroad repair yard was relocated to Nuevo Casas Grandes in the early 1960's.

 That's when the local folks started digging ancient pots from all the various sites around the valley.
 American dealers offered big money for a single, unbroken ancient pot, more money than most men made in a couple weeks working regular jobs.
 The looting had been going on for years but it began in earnest with the relocating of the rail yard.
 However, it wasn't long before there were hardly any pots left.